Home DFS SB OD SDN DFSM THP $5

 Movie Releases On This Date

-In 1982, "Amityville II: The Possession" was released by Orion Pictures / Dino De Laurentiis Corporation / Giada International; Damiano Damiani (director); Tommy Lee Wallace, Dardano Sacchetti (screenplay); James Olson, Burt Young, Rutanya Alda, Jack Magner, Diane Franklin, Moses Gunn, Andrew Prine, Leonardo Cimino, Ted Ross, Brent Katz, Erika Katz, Petra Lea, Martin Donegan; Horror; Live Action
+In 1982, "Amityville II: The Possession" was released by Orion Pictures / Dino De Laurentiis Corporation / Giada International; Damiano Damiani (director); Tommy Lee Wallace, Dardano Sacchetti (screenplay); James Olson, Burt Young, Rutanya Alda, Jack Magner, Diane Franklin, Moses Gunn, Andrew Prine, Leonardo Cimino, Ted Ross, Brent Katz, Erika Katz, Petra Lea, Martin Donegan; Horror; Supernatural

 In 1982, "Yes, Giorgio" was released by MGM/UA Entertainment Company; Franklin J. Schaffner (director); Norman Steinberg (screenplay); Luciano Pavarotti, Kathryn Harrold, Eddie Albert, Paola Borboni, James Hong, Joseph Mascolo, Karen Kondazian, Leona Mitchell, Kurt Herbert Adler, Emerson Buckley, Alexander Courage, Beulah Quo, Norman Steinberg, Rod Colbin, Kathryn Fuller; Musical, Comedy; Live Action